27. Now That Fiesta Month Is Here,

 Since Hispanic American history has been left out of the textbooks and the classrooms in this country, isn't Hispanic Heritage Month the right time fill the gaps in the history books and to talk about our contributions throughout American history?
 If not now, when?

 Of course, this is the time to celebrate the beauty of our Spanish and Latin American music, language and culture, a month for wearing ethnic costumes, waving flags, marching in parades and attending cocktail parties.
 That's all great.
 But it should be much more than that.

-Yet, sometimes we Latinos can be our own worst enemies.
-Instead of promoting lectures and other educational programs to share our history and culture with other Americans, to dispel those myth and stereotypes that are often used against us and to instill historical pride among young Latinos, event organizers often settle for feel-good fiestas and worthless proclamations from politicians.
+Yet, sometimes we Hispanics can be our own worst enemies.
+Instead of promoting lectures and other educational programs to share our history and culture with other Americans, to dispel those myth and stereotypes that are often used against us and to instill historical pride among young Hispanics/Latinos, event organizers often settle for feel-good fiestas and worthless proclamations from politicians.

 Unlike Black History Month in February, which is devoted to seminars, exhibits and lectures to recognize the achievements and contributions of African-American historical figures who also have been unfairly left out of the history books, there are very few opportunities to discuss Hispanics in U.S. history during Hispanic Heritage Month.

 Occasionally, you see some community activists and educators making an effort to put the heritage back into Hispanic Heritage Month by sponsoring events with less salsa and more substance.
 In fact, some progress has been made in schools offering multicultural education programs.
 But generally, teaching of the role of Hispanics in history is very limited.

 That's because American history has always been written as if this country began when the British arrived, as if the prior century of Spanish exploration and settlement in North America was irrelevant, as if we could pretend it never happened.